Extortion threat fueled New Jersey political murder-for-hire plot, prosecutors say

 In November, a former top aide to the state Senate president pleaded guilty to tax and fraud charges related to work he did with Caddle.
 By inflating political invoices, the former aide made $107,800 and failed to pay taxes, prosecutors said.

-The two killers, George Bratsenis and Bomani Africa, pleaded guilty in 2022.
-Bratsenis has already been sentenced to 16 years and Africa to 20.
+The two men, George Bratsenis and Bomani Africa, pleaded guilty in 2022.
+Bratsenis has already been sentenced to 16 years and Africa to 20 in prison.

 Bratsenis and Bomani had met while in prison in New Jersey where Caddle's now-deceased brother, James Caddle, also was serving time.
 Their role in the killings became known to prosecutors after the pair pleaded guilty to a 2014 Connecticut bank robbery.